 - Strengthen the response to reports of child abuse and neglect and the services and supports children and families receive to reduce instances of child maltreatment.

-- Ensure that all children in foster care receive services and supports that increase their well-being while in placement and increase their chances of becoming part of a permanent family.
+- Ensure that all children in foster care receive services and supports that increase their well-being while in placement, including the improvement of education outcomes.

 Child Welfare Publications

 Be a Voice for Kids